By Donna Cardillo, RN, MA, CSP, FAAN

 Your journey through nursing school has been long and arduous but an end is finally in sight.
 As you approach graduation you experience a strange mix of relief and panic.
-The realities of what lies ahead as a professional nurse start to creep in making it hard to breath.
+The realities that lie ahead as a professional nurse start to creep in making it hard to breath.
 You question yourself asking, Did I make the right decision to become a nurse?
 Do I have what it takes to succeed?
-These feelings are normal and are experienced by all new graduates.
+These feelings are normal and are experienced by all newly licensed nurses.
 Here are seven strategies that will help you survive, and even thrive, during your first year as a nurse and beyond.

 Have realistic expectations